signalfx/lambda-csharp/README.md

 | metric_source | The literal value of 'lambda_wrapper' |

-### Testing locally
+### Test locally
-1) Follow the Lambda instructions to run functions locally https://aws.amazon.com/about-aws/whats-new/2017/08/introducing-aws-sam-local-a-cli-tool-to-test-aws-lambda-functions-locally/
+1. Review the following document from AWS: [Introducing AWS SAM Local, a CLI Tool to Test AWS Lambda Functions Locally](https://aws.amazon.com/about-aws/whats-new/2017/08/introducing-aws-sam-local-a-cli-tool-to-test-aws-lambda-functions-locally/).

-2) Install the NuGet package above, run as normal.
+2. Install the NuGet package (from Step 1 in the installation section), and then run as normal.

 ## License